callmeed/creston/README.md

 Creston
 =======

-Creston is a very tiny deployment script for deploying Rails 4 applications.
+Creston is a very tiny shell script for deploying Rails 4 applications.
 For those times when Capistrano is overkill &amp; Heroku is too expensive.

 Warning
 -----